InsectRobotics/IncentiveCircuit/README.md

-# WheelOfMotivations
+# The Wheel of Motivations

 Python replication for the results from the eLife manuscript:

 Name and DOI/ref

-The **wheel of motivations** is a model of the mushroom body in the fruit fly brain that is recieving sensory input and reinforcements and modulates the motivation state of the system.
-This creates a ranking of available tasks with respect to their inportance given the current context.
+The "**wheel of motivations**" is a model of the mushroom body in the fruit fly brain that recieves sensory input and reinforcements and modulates the motivation state of the animal.
+This creates a ranking of available tasks with respect to their importance given the current context.
+This is an extension of the "**twin-spoke model**", which is limited into two motivation states: *attraction* and *avoidance*.

 ## Environment